Today we have the ultimate Thanksgiving guide for you, our annual take on what to wear, eat, drink and bring for your Thanksgiving celebration!

 Of course, we can’t fail to mention our favorite fall cocktail–the Apple Cider Martini.
 This goes perfectly with the flavors of Thanksgiving, while it’s a little sweet it is the perfect drink to kick off the holiday.

 What to wear–this is always a fun topic to talk about.
 I remember being expected to dress up as a child for Thanksgiving but we do things more casual these days, and of course an elastic waist is always a good idea.
 We recently had our photos taken, you’ll see them soon in our Christmas Card post, but here’s a photo with the sweater I purchased for photos knowing I’d wear it for Thanksgiving and probably again on Christmas Eve too!
 I seriously love it, the quality is exceptional and the materials justify the price.
 This is such a classic I know I’ll get years of wear out of it.
 If this one is out of your budget, here is one that is very similar for less.

 Below is another option I ordered for photos, this is classic dress that is perfect for the holidays, especially if you want to be a little more dressy.
 The quality and fit of this dress is so nice, this sweater dress would be great on its own with tall boots but you could also wear a jacket or a vest over it.

 Another more casual option–I have been wearing this soft sweater below quite a bit, I purchased it this summer during the Anniversary Sale but once it turned cold it’s been on repeat.
 It is very easy to dress up or down and on sale in a number of colors.
-It would be great with leggings because of the coverage for comfort, if you want to dress up a little more velvet leggings are a great option (perfect for holiday parties too), you can find some here and even better, on sale here.

 We hope you all have a wonderful Thanksgiving celebration!